avl-univ-lille/testing/practice/1-mutation.md

 - **execution budgets** select how many mutants to run: a fixed number of mutants, a percentage of mutants, or a time budget.

 The following script shows how to run the analysis for only 10% of the mutants.
-This uses by default the order of mutant creation.
 As expected, 10% of the mutants run for 10% of the time of the original analysis, which is an aggressive optimization.

 ```smalltalk